Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Limitations and Future Work

-We acknowledge several limitations to address in future work.
-First, our method relies heavily on the user query; vague, ambiguous, or visually irrelevant queries may result in inaccurate visual saliency maps, reducing the effectiveness of hallucination mitigation.
-Future work will focus on improving the identification of vision-relevant, information-rich query tokens, potentially through a small fine-tuned auxiliary model, and on developing strategies for handling cases where visual information is not required to answer the query.
-Second, not all decoding steps require attention to visual inputs, as some steps primarily involve reasoning.
+Second, while computational overhead is relatively low, inference is still 13\% slower than standard greedy decoding.
+This overhead can be reduced by adopting more efficient attention computation mechanisms or pruning layers during visual saliency map computation, and by partially reusing the computed key-value caches for layers preceding the start of cross-modal fusion enhancement.
+These optimizations would make GIFT more practical for deployment while maintaining its effectiveness in reducing hallucinations.

+Third, not all decoding steps require attention to visual inputs, as some steps primarily involve reasoning.
 Developing a method to dynamically determine when to enhance cross-modal fusion is left for future work.
-Third, while the computational overhead is relatively low, inference is still 13\% slower than standard greedy decoding.
-This overhead can be reduced by adopting more efficient attention computation mechanisms or pruning layers during visual saliency map computation, and by partially reusing the computed key-value caches for layers preceding the start of cross-modal fusion enhancement.